raspy135/Qun-mk2/README.md

 ## MAJOR MODES

-Qun mk2 has three major modes.
+Qun mk2 offers three major modes to use all of its features.

 Mode | Description
 ------------ | -------------
-Play | Playing from the sequencer and looper.
+Play | Playing from the Sequencer and Looper.
 System | Loading and saving data, and changing system settings.
-Param | Parameter mode: Changing the synthesizer’s instrument parameters.
+Param | Parameter mode: Changing the synthesizer’s tone parameters.

 ## BASIC OPERATION

 _Tutorial: in-depth [basics video](https://www.youtube.com/watch?v=sSR3ob0aQUM&t=1s) is available._

+_Reading note: You may see the plus ("+") used in this document for button combinations.
+To be clear, it symbolizes holding down and using several buttons or controls all at once, in sequence._

+* For example, "SHIFT + SEQ PLAY + turn dial" means to press and hold the SHIFT button, and while continuing to hold it also press and hold SEQ PLAY, and finally simultaneously to turn the dial.
+This will show the beats per minute (BPM) setting on the display, then change it.

-Each major mode has selectable sub-modes.
-Many sub-modes have editable parameters.
+Each major mode has selectable **sub-modes**.
+Many sub-modes have editable **parameters**.

 For example, the Param major mode has an `OSC1` sub-mode which configures Oscillator 1, and the Play major mode has a `PIANO` sub-mode which allow direct playing of notes using the [1-8] buttons.

-* To switch sub-mode, press SHIFT + [1-8] button or NO/OK buttons to change sub-mode.
-  * After you enter the sub-mode you want, press [1-8] button to select a parameter.
+_Workflow: select a sub-mode and parameter, and change a parameter value._

+1. Press PARAM to enter Param mode.
+2. Switch **sub-mode** by pressing SHIFT + [1-8] button.
+3. Select a **parameter** by pressing [1-8] button.
+4. Press one of 8 buttons + turn dial to change the parameter value.

-  * See the names printed on the device for sub-modes of Param and Play major modes.
-For example, look underneath the [1-8] buttons and see `OSC1` and `PIANO`.
+Sub-mode names are printed on the device for the Param and Play major modes.
+For example, look underneath the [1-8] buttons and find `OSC1` and `PIANO` Param and Play sub-modes, respectively.

+_Tip: for initial training, help is available._

+* Refer to the [Qun cheatsheet](./cheatsheet.pdf) for a useful summary of controls, modes, sub-modes, parameters, and quick feature guides.
+* Also seeing a parameter's name when changing its value is useful for initial training.
+Use **Parameter Caption** for this: press SYSTEM, turn the dial to the System2 menu, press OK to enter it, and finally press button 3 until Parameter Caption is "On".

+### Advanced operation

+Try all the ways to change **sub-mode**:

+* Press SHIFT + [1-8] to change sub-mode
+* Press SHIFT + NO / OK buttons to browse and change sub-mode
-  * Alternatively, you can select sub-mode by press SHIFT + turn the dial.
+* Press SHIFT + turn the dial to browse and change sub-mode
-  * Alternatively, you can select sub-mode by Double-clicking MODE PLAY button or PARAM button then press [1-8] button.
+* Double-click the MODE PLAY button, then press [1-8] button to change sub-mode
+* Double-click the PARAM button, then press [1-8] button to change sub-mode

+And try all the ways to _select_ and _edit_ **parameters**:

-* To operate on parameter values, first press [1-8] button to pick the current parameter
+* Press [1-8] button to pick a parameter.
+This selects a parameter as the "current" parameter.
-  * Press one of 8 buttons + rotate dial = Change parameter value.
+* Press one of the 8 buttons + turn dial to quickly change a specific parameter's value, and select this parameter as "current".
-  * Rotate the dial = Change the current parameter.
+* Simply turn the dial to change the _current_ parameter.
-  * Long press the button to show the parameter full name and value.
+* Long press the [1-8] button of a parameter to show its full name and value, and to set it as "current".
-  * Double click + hold the button to enter relative mode.
-The dial value adjustment will be relative. _Tutorial: [video](https://youtu.be/6uP1LoAZ9nE?t=11) is available._
+* Double click + hold the [1-8] button to enter **relative editing mode**.
+Turning the dial will change a value relative to the last value.
+Otherwise, normal turning of the dial will jump to a value starting from the top of the dial. _Tutorial: [video](https://youtu.be/6uP1LoAZ9nE?t=11) is available._
-  * If you want to do fine value adjustment, you can use NO/OK buttons to change the value by 1.
+* If you want to do fine value adjustment, you can use NO / OK buttons to change the value by 1.
 To do this, keep pressing one of 8 buttons and press NO or OK button.

-* For initial training, referring to the [Qun cheatsheet](./cheatsheet.pdf) can be useful.
-Also seeing the parameter name when changing its value is useful for training: turn on Parameter Caption mode in System2 menu, button 3.
+_Tip: menus can be scrolled through, one by one, with buttons 7 and 8._

+* Scrolling in menus by turning the dial will sweep through many menu items quickly.
+* Try using button 7 and 8 to scroll one at a time: press SYSTEM, then press button 8 twice to reach the "System" item, and finally press OK.

 Button | Primary function
 ------------ | -------------
-SHIFT | Shift + [1-8] button or NO/OK button to select sub-mode
-[1-8] button | Select a parameter in the current sub-mode.
+SHIFT | SHIFT + [1-8] button or NO / OK button to select sub-mode [1-8] button | Select a parameter in the current sub-mode.
 Also show information with LEDs (see under LED Indicators).
 NO | Select previous sequencer pattern
 OK | Select next sequencer pattern